ANALYSIS-U.S. Senate Democrats' bill will make mark on climate, healthcare costs | Headlines

 ANALYSIS-U.S. Senate Democrats' bill will make mark on climate, healthcare costs

-"Perhaps the biggest effect would be for people with prescription drug coverage through Medicare," she said.
-A key change is the provision allowing the federal Medicare health plan for older and disabled Americans to negotiate lower prescription drug prices.
+That is more than the carried interest provision had been forecast to raise.
+A report by the Congressional Budget Office released prior to that last change estimated the measure would reduce the federal deficit by a net $101.5 billion over the next decade.

-The $430 billion climate change, healthcare and tax bill the U.S. Senate began debating on Saturday night could deliver a major win for Democrats and could help reduce the carbon emissions that drive climate change while also cutting costs for the elderly.
-Democrats hope the bill, which they aim to push through the Senate over united Republican opposition, will boost their chances in the Nov.
+The $430 billion climate change, healthcare and tax bill due to pass the U.S. Congress on Friday aims to help reduce the carbon emissions that drive climate change and lower medical costs for older Americans.
+President Joe Biden's Democrats hope the bill, once passed by both houses of Congress, will boost their chances in the Nov.
 8 midterm elections, when Republicans are favored to recapture the majority in at least one chamber of Congress.

-The package, called the Inflation Reduction Act, is a dramatically scaled-back version of a prior bill backed by Democratic President Joe Biden that was blocked by maverick Senate Democrats Joe Manchin and Kyrsten Sinema as too expensive.
-"It's what the American people want," Senate Majority Leader Chuck Schumer told reporters.
-"We're prioritizing the middle class, working families, those struggling to get to the middle class, instead of what Republicans do: prioritize those at the very top."
+The package, called the Inflation Reduction Act, is a dramatically scaled-back version of a prior bill backed by Biden that was blocked by maverick Senate Democrats Joe Manchin and Kyrsten Sinema as too expensive.
+Once passed by the House of Representatives on Friday, the bill will go to Biden, having already passed the Senate.
+The president signs the bill into law.

-If the Senate passes the bill, which likely would require a tie-breaking vote from Vice President Kamala Harris, it would send the legislation on to the Democratic-controlled House of Representatives, which intends to take it up on Friday, after which Biden could sign it into law.
+“Today is really a glorious day for us.
+We send to the president’s desk a monumental bill that will be truly for the people,” House Speaker Nancy Pelosi, the chamber’s top Democrat, told reporters on Friday ahead of the vote.
 Republicans blasted the bill as a spending "wish list" that they argued would hurt an economy weighed down by inflation, saying it would kill jobs, raise energy costs and undermine growth at a time when the economy is facing a potential recession.

-Economists, who say the legislation could help the Federal Reserve combat inflation, do not expect a sizeable impact on the economy in coming months.
+Economists, who say the legislation could help the Federal Reserve battle inflation, do not expect a sizeable impact on the economy in coming months.
 CLIMATE FOCUS

 Those provisions include rules that would only allow the federal government to authorize new wind and solar energy developments on federal land when it is also auctioning rights to drill for oil and natural gas.
 DRUG COSTS